-The software Apple has released is called BootCamp.
-Currently CTS does not support this on Faculty/Staff computers.
+CTS does not support BootCamp on Faculty/Staff computers.

 Software to run Windows "inside" the macOS is available.
 One advantage is that you can run both the macOS and Windows at the same time and not have to restart your computer to select one or the other.
-Unlike previous emulators, it suffers from almost no performance problems.
+This software is restricted for certain uses and assigned on an as needed basis.

-Please note: the intended use-case for Windows on the Mac is to run the occasional Windows-only program on the Mac.
+The intended use-case for Windows on the Mac is to run the occasional Windows-only program on the Mac.
 If you spend all your time in Windows, this is not a solution for you.
-Instead, you should have a "real" Windows-based computer.

 Email the IT Service Desk at email@example.com for more information.